Code-Institute-Submissions/capewine/README.md

 The aim of this site is to show users the options available to locals and tourists when visiting the Cape Winelands

-#User stories
+# User stories

--As a user, I want to be able to learn more about the Cape Winelands -As a user, I want to be able to discover where would be a nice place to drink wine, eat food and stay.
+- As a user, I want to be able to learn more about the Cape Winelands
+- As a user, I want to be able to discover where would be a nice place to drink wine, eat food and stay.
--As a user, I want to be able to contact the site owner if I need more information.
+- As a user, I want to be able to contact the site owner if I need more information.
--As a user, I want to be able to easily see a list of options in a table and find out more information on these places located in the Cape Winelands
+- As a user, I want to be able to easily see a list of options in a table and find out more information on these places located in the Cape Winelands
--As a user, I expect to be able to access the website from any device.
+- As a user, I expect to be able to access the website from any device.
--As a user I expect any information on the website to be displayed in a clear & concise way -As a user, I expect to find information on the website quickly and effectively.
+- As a user I expect any information on the website to be displayed in a clear & concise way
+- As a user, I expect to find information on the website quickly and effectively.
--As a user, I expect to be able to find out more information about the company.
+- As a user, I expect to be able to find out more information about the company.
--As a user, I expect to be able to read reviews from customers.
+- As a user, I expect to be able to read reviews from customers.
--As a user, I expect to be able to get in contact with the site owner for any reason -As a user, I expect to be able to gain additional information on this site owner
+- As a user, I expect to be able to get in contact with the site owner for any reason
+- As a user, I expect to be able to gain additional information on this site owner

 Welcome lucyrush,